paxful/EzBitcoin-Api-Wallet/install/readme_install_bitcoind.md

     chown -R cryptomanager:cryptomanager /opt/bitcoin-0.9.2/

+Open Bitcoind Ports.
+Bitcoin uses ports 8332 and 8333 on TCP IP and UDP.
+If your host has them closed then be certain to open them and if you have a firewall installed be certain that it allows those ports incoming and outgoing on both TCPIP and UDP

 ### Run BitcoinD -
 BitcoinD will now begin download the block chain files which can take over a day.
 Will be sluggish and unresponsive during this time as it will be downloading 20+ gigs of the blockchain files, just wait or copy them from elsewhere